Chilobrachys dyscolus

 Chilobrachys dyscolus is a species of spider in the tarantula family (Theraphosidae) native to Vietnam.
 It was first described by Eugène Simon in 1886 as Phrictus dyscolus.
-It is known as the blue Vietnam tarantula, Asian blue smokey tarantula, Asian smokey earth tiger tarantula or Burma chocolate brown tarantula.
+It is known as the Asian smokey earth tiger tarantula, Burma chocolate brown tarantula or Vietnam blue tarantula.

 Description

 While the species is usually a chocolate brown, grayish spider, after the molt it has a blue-black coloration all throughout the body.
 Under normal circumstances this tarantula is either a light brown or black all throughout the body.
 Although sometimes the front facing areas of the pedipalps and legs bright metallic blue color persist.

 Behavior

 This spider is defensive, and quite nervous, at first it will try to flee, but under persistent provocation it will try to bite.
 As most of the Chilobrachys genus, it digs intricate and beautiful tunnel systems in the substrate.